 - add “family offices” with at least $5 million in assets under management and their “family clients,” as each term is defined under the Investment Advisers Act; and

 - add the term “spousal equivalent” to the accredited investor definition, so that spousal equivalents may pool their finances for the purpose of qualifying as accredited investors.

 The proposal is subject to a 60-day public comment period.

 BrownWinick will continue to monitor any rule changes that impact the capital raising process.
-If you have any questions, please contact Brandon Cole or any other attorney in the BrownWinick Growth Capital practice group.
+If you have any questions, please contact any attorney in the BrownWinick Growth Capital practice group.